The 6 Founding Physicians

-Biographies of the 6 founding doctors of the Palo Alto Medical Clinic.
+Listed below are biographies of the six founding physicians of the Palo Alto Medical Clinic.

 - Dr. Russel Van Arsdale Lee